Folium Systems

 AI output boundaries

 AI output should be reviewed before it affects customers, staff, money, access, compliance, or operations.
-Folium designs review gates and evidence paths so teams know what can be automated and what needs a person.
+Folium designs review points and record paths so teams know what can be automated and what needs a person.

 • Human review where judgment matters